 Czech Foods Eaten During Holy Week

-Throughout Holy Week, something special is cooked up every day (although not necessarily eaten because Lent is still on) in Czech kitchens.
-On White Saturday, Easter stuffing (nádivka) and sweet buns () are baked.
+Throughout Holy Week, something special is cooked up every day in Czech kitchens.
+On White Saturday, Easter stuffing (nádivka) and sweet buns are baked.

 And, last but not least, sweet Easter lamb (beránek) cake (similar to Polish baranek) is served as dessert, replacing a real lamb that was for many families unaffordable.
 Easter Monday menu consisted mainly of egg dishes, symbolizing rebirth.
-And another Easter stuffing (nádivka) was baked.
+Another Easter stuffing (nádivka) was baked.

 About Czech Specials

 Czech Specials is a project maintained by the combined forces of the CzechTourism Agency, the Czech Association of Hotels and Restaurants and the Czech Association of Cooks and Confectioners.
 The aim of the project is to raise awareness of Czech regional cuisine, as well as to support restaurants offering traditional Czech cuisine presented in a modern way.